-The famed highwayman didn’t make a midnight ride to York, his faithful horse wasn’t named Black Bess, and he certainly wasn’t a Robin Hood-like figure.
+The First ever Likeness of the famed highwayman.
+He didn’t make a midnight ride to York, his faithful horse wasn’t named Black Bess, and he certainly wasn’t a Robin Hood-like figure.

 Turpin was executed for stealing horses in 1739 at York and he would have been forgotten to history had it not been for Harrison Ainsworth’s popular 1834 novel Rookwood.
 In it he describes Turpin galloping north in the dark: “His blood spins through his veins; winds round his heart; mounts to his brain.
 Away!
 Away!
 He is wild with joy.”
 The highwayman character etched in Rookwood, as well as local narratives, poems, and ballads that sprung from it, granted Turpin a notorious posthumous status.